 Er, well no, actually.
 Not unless you want to struggle to break even, or even worse, make a loss.
-If your goal is to run really effective workshops, make a profit, and create a sustainable long term business, you'll have to rewind several steps.
+If your primary goal is to make profit from your event, you'll have to rewind several steps.

 In this blueprint you're going to discover what those steps are.
-You're about to learn a process for planning and promoting events that will guarantee you make profits.
-It will also help you to structure your workshops to be more effective so that your students get the best possible outcomes.
+You're about to discover a process for planning and promoting events that will guarantee you make profits.
+It will also help you to structure your workshops to be more effective.
 And as a result, it will help you build a long term, sustainable business doing something you LOVE.
 Finally you'll have some comprehensive checklists you can follow when preparing, running and follow up your workshops, making the whole event as effortless as possible.
 Sound good?